soffes/shares-l10n/Readme.markdown

-# Shares Strings
+# Shares Localization

-This is the localization files used in [Shares](http://getsharesapp.com).
+These are the localization files used in [Shares](http://getsharesapp.com) for iOS.
+[English](en.lproj/Localizable.strings) is the reference version.

 ## Contributing